-Far East BRT has worked on the ongoing Ulaaanbaatar BRT planning and design throughout 2016 and up to May 2017, as a partial or preliminary BRT conceptual design.
+Far East BRT has worked on the ongoing Ulaaanbaatar BRT planning and design throughout 2016 and up to May 2017, as a partial BRT conceptual design.
 Some updates on the project are available at the following articles: Ulaanbaatar BRT plans and designs taking shape (November 2016) and Smart cards provide accurate, comprehensive data in Ulaanbaatar (May 2016).
 This work was a follow-up to earlier BRT planning carried out by Karl Fjellstrom, Wenxuan Ma, Xiaomei Duan, Derek Trusler and others in Ulaanbaatar in 2011.

 Between the earlier work in 2011 and the start of Far East BRT's input in February 2016 there was no additional progress specifically on BRT, though major progress was made in supporting areas such as the establishment of a smart card system, formalization and organization of bus routes, implementation of improved bus stops, remuneration of operators on a time rather than passenger basis, bus fleet expansion, capacity building of the urban transport department, implementation of a traffic control centre, and other reforms.
 In addition, as part of a related study from February to April 2016, BRT Planning International and other consultants prepared a preliminary BRT business plan, though this was superseded by major changes to the BRT corridor selection in July 2016.
-In particular, after a change of government in June 2016 it was decided that under that Peace Avenue no longer needed to be considered off-limits for non-technical reasons.
-Far East BRT revised the BRT plans to take this change into account, and the BRT phase 1 BRT corridor was planned along Peace Avenue.
+In particular, after a change of government in June 2016 it was decided that Peace Avenue no longer needed to be considered off-limits for non-technical reasons.
+Far East BRT revised the BRT plans to take this change into account, and the BRT phase 1 BRT corridor was planned along Peace Avenue and Namyan Ju.